austin020269/Neural_Network_Cahrity_Analysis/README.md

 During this step we wanted to address the following questions:
 1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
 This was trial and error starting wityh 12 in the first layer and 6 in the second layer.
 Changing these numbers did not measurably effect the outcome of my accuracy score.
 2. Were you able to achieve the target model performance?
 I was not able to achieve the target model performance of 75% but only 72.3%
 3. What steps did you take to try and increase model performance?
-I changed the layer/neuron combination a number of times with out any change to the overall accuracy score.
+I changed the layer/neuron combination a number of times without any change to the overall accuracy score.

 ## Summary
 I was unable to obtain the 75% accuracy target.
 Options that could be changed and may yield a higher accuracy would be using a different activation function or using a different number of layer/neuron combinations.